 - A supervisor/manager or HR representative at your workplace

 - A librarian

 - A member of an educational institution or testing center

-The UNITE Student and Faculty Engagement office will contact students in the first week of the semester about the proctoring process and requirements and for students to identify their proctors.
-As students enroll after that time, UNITE will work with them as they enroll.
+The UNITE Student and Faculty Engagement office will contact students in the first week of the semester about the proctoring process, requirements and for students to identify their proctors.
+As students enroll after that time, UNITE will work with those students as they enroll.